robert-mccarthy-ca/modern-druid/README.md

 2. Biochar pyrolysis and soil application (millennial-scale organic carbon)
 3. Enhanced Rock Weathering with basalt (geological-scale inorganic carbon)

-Together these should deliver 35–40 t CO₂ removed per hectare per year in Canadian conditions (50–70+ t/ha/yr in humid tropics) — more permanent removal than the Amazon rainforest achieves per hectare — while producing abundant free food and building generational wealth.
+Together these should deliver 35–40 t CO₂ removed per hectare per year in Canadian conditions once mature (50–70+ t/ha/yr in humid tropics) — more permanent removal than the Amazon rainforest achieves per hectare — while producing abundant free food and building generational wealth.

 **How it works**
 - We grow high-biomass, high-diversity food forests using syntopic principles.